 (For distribution by sector, see note 5).

-The increased growth in deposits by retail customers is in large measure a consequence of reduced consumption due to the corona crisis.
+The increased growth in deposits by retail customers is a consequence of reduced consumption resulting from the corona crisis.

 (For distribution by sector, see note 9).

 The customer portfolio of off-balance sheet investment products totalled NOK 10.9bn (10.9bn) as at 30 June 2020.
 Growth is noted in equity funds, but a corresponding decline is seen in active management products.

 |January - June|

 The bank’s overall insurance portfolios have increased by 8 per cent over the last 12 months.
 Growth has been satisfactory both for non-life and personal insurances.

 |Insurance, premium volume (NOKm)||2020||2019||Change|

 Outstanding loans to retail borrowers total NOK 124bn (115bn) while deposits total NOK 48bn (43bn) as at 30 June 2020.
 These are loans to and deposits from wage earners, agricultural customers and sole proprietorships with the bank.

 Retail Banking’s operating income totalled NOK 992m (1,049m) in the first half of 2020, a decline of NOK 57m.
 Net interest income amounted to NOK 622m (664m) and commission income to NOK 369 (385m).
 Return on capital employed in the retail banking segment was11.4 per cent (13.8 per cent).
 Capital employed is regulatory capital of 15.4 per cent, corresponding to the Group’s targeted CET1 ratio.